XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 En revanche, plusieurs points négatifs sont régulièrement évoqués dans les avis :

-• Higher trading commissions compared to discount competitors
+• Higher trading fees compared to online competitors

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :